 Philadelphia, PA 19104

 The Mission of Union Theological Seminary is to prepare women and men for committed lives of service to the church, academy, and society.
 A Union education develops practices of mind and body that foster intellectual and academic excellence, social justice, and compassionate wisdom.
-Grounded in the Christian tradition and responsive to the needs of God’s creation, Union’s graduates make a difference wherever they serve.
+The curricular learning goals and outcomes applicable to each degree program reflect the Seminary's committment to this mission.

 As a seminary and graduate school of theology we have close to 5,500 alumni scattered among 58 nations on six continents and across 41 denominations and religious communities.
 Our graduates have always been at the forefront of the significant social movements of their time, whether it was the abolitionist movement of the 19thcentury, the civil and equal rights movements of the 20thcentury, or today’s continuing struggles for women’s equality, peace and democracy.

-In their undertakings, today’s Union graduates draw on the spiritual and intellectual preparation afforded by their Union education.
+Grounded in the Christian tradition and responsive to the needs of God’s creation, Union’s graduates make a difference wherever they serve.
+In their diverse undertakings, today’s Union graduates draw on the spiritual and intellectual preparation afforded by their Union education.
 They serve in congregational ministries as ordained clergy and lay leaders, and in specialized ministries as counselors and chaplains, social workers, faith-based directors of ecumenical and religiously related agencies and theological educators.
 Union also prepares leaders for non-church related service such as teaching, nonprofit organization work, business, law, journalism, medicine and higher education.

 According to the ATS Graduating Student Questionnaires for academic years between 2007-2012, Union graduates rated: